shapely/shapely/docs/manual.rst

 .. note::

-  :meth:`union` is an expensive way to find the cumulative union of many objects.
-See :func:`shapely.ops.unary_union` for a more effective method.
+  :meth:`~object.union` is an expensive way to find the cumulative union of many objects.
+See :func:`shapely.unary_union` for a more effective method.

 Several of these set-theoretic methods can be invoked using overloaded operators: